 About the Governor’s Arts Awards

 The Governor’s Arts Awards is an annual ceremony that recognizes individuals and organizations that have made noteworthy contributions to the arts in the state of Mississippi.
-The awards are presented in partnership with the Governor’s Office and signify the important relationship between government and the arts.
 Schools, businesses, organizations, arts initiatives and events are eligible to receive Governor’s Arts Awards, in addition to individual artists and supporters of the arts.
-Notable past recipients include Eudora Welty, B.B.
-King, Leontyne Price, the Bologna Arts Center and the USA International Ballet Competition.
+Notable past recipients include John Grisham, B.B.
+King, Thalia Mara, the Craftsman’s Guild of Mississippi and Malaco Records.

 Award winners are nominated by members of the public and selected by a jury of community arts leaders and industry peers.
 Recipients are not required to be Mississippi residents, but they must have significant ties to the state through some years of residency.